Azure/Real-time-Payment-Transaction-Processing-at-Scale/docs/deployment-standard.md

 |----------------|-------------|
 | stepDeployBicep | Enables or disables the provisioning of resources in Azure via Bicep templates (located in `./infrastructure`).
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/powershell/Deploy-Bicep.ps1` script.
 | stepBuildPush | Enables or disables the build and push of Docker images into the Azure Container Registry (ACR).
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/infrastructure/BuildPush.ps1` script.
-| stepDeployFD | Enables or disables deploying Azure Front Door.
-Valid values are 0 (Disabled) and 1 (Enabled).
-See the `deploy/infrastructure/Deploy-FDOrigins.ps1` script.
 | stepDeployImages | Enables or disables deploying the Docker images from the `CoreClaims.WebAPI` and `CoreClaims.WorkerService` projects to AKS.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/infrastructure/Deploy-Images-Aks.ps1` script.
 | stepPublishSite | Enables or disables the build and deployment of the static HTML site to the hosting storage account in the target resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/infrastructure/Publish-Site.ps1` script.
 | stepLoginAzure | Enables or disables interactive Azure login.
 If disabled, the deployment assumes that the current Azure CLI session is valid.
 Valid values are 0 (Disabled).